gep13/gep13/input/blog/a-review-of-dunddd.md

 Title: A review of DunDDD
 Published: 19/11/2011
 Tags:
-- Community
+- community
-- DDD
+- ddd
-- DunDDD
+- dunddd
 ---

 The [DDD](http://developerdeveloperdeveloper.com/home/) series of conferences in the UK is growing!
 Firstly, with a new conference in Sunderland called [DDDNorth](http://developerdeveloperdeveloper.com/north/).
 Unfortunately, I was not able to attend that one this year, however, I was able to attend the other new conference; namely [DunDDD](http://dundee.dddscotland.co.uk/).